jesuscuevas/csus_website/_posts/2020-11-05-rpart-greedy-algorithms.md

     - stat128
 ---

-- Explain the idea of linear regression with one variable
+- Describe the rpart regression model at a high level
-- Extract the coefficients of a linear model produced by `lm`
+- Interpret a printed `rpart` object

 [live notes](https://github.com/clarkfitzg/stat128/blob/master/2020-11-06.Rmd)

 123 GO – What’s your word of the day

 Announcements:

--

 References: